chrisrobles/git-cheatsheet/README.md

 `git remote set-url origin [url]`

-- origin is just a local name for the remote repository, it can be changed
+- origin is just the default local name for the remote repository, it can be changed

 ## Rebasing